Plaški: Demographics

+Language

+Serbian and Croatian are co-official at the municipal level in Plaški.
+As of 2023, none of the legal requirements for the fulfillment of bilingual standards have been carried out.
+Cyrillic is not used on official building signage, street signs, traffic signs or seals.
+Cyrillic is not used on any official documents, nor are there public legal and administrative employees proficient in the script.
+Of the officially bilingual municipalities in Croatia, it shared not having Cyrillic even on official building signage only with Gračac and the recently officially bilingual Orehovica.

 History

-In year 33 B.C. the Romans, led by the future Emperor Octavian Augustus, won the battle against an Illyrian tribe, the Japods, in the area east of Plaški.
+In 33 BC the Romans, led by the future Emperor Octavian Augustus, won a battle against an Illyrian tribe, the Japods, in the area east of Plaški.
 Roman coins have been found in Plaški which proves that this region was inhabited in Roman times.

-The name Plaški was first mentioned in 1163 in documents of the Split diocese of the Roman Catholic Church.
-The second mention dates from 1185 and relates to the establishment of new Krbava diocese, which the parish of Plaški became a part of.
+The name Plaški was first mentioned in 1163 in documents of the Diocese of Split of the Roman Catholic Church.
+The second mention of the village dates from 1185 and relates to the establishment of the new Krbava diocese, which the parish of Plaški became a part of.
 Plaški county (Comitatus Plazy) was a separate administrative region until 1193, when it became part of Modruš county and came to be owned by the Frankopan family.
 In the name of Frankopans Plaški was governed by the Zebić family of nobles, who were their loyal vassals (even today a part of Plaški is called Zebići).

 In 1492 just before the Battle of Krbava Plaški was raided by the Turks led by Jakub-Paša and Plaški was abandoned.
 In a document of Bernardin Frankopan from 1500 Plaški is described as defense fort against the Turks.
 Another document from 1550 confirms Plaški's status as defense fort and also mentions it as one of four centres in the Military Frontier of the Habsburg Empire.

 By decision of the Military Council in Graz, Serbs were allowed to resettle the area.
 The Serbs came in three waves: 1609, 1639 and 1666.
 Together with Tounj, Plaški was centre of a military company that was part of Ogulin's regiment.
 The Eparchy of Upper Karlovac of the Serbian Orthodox Church was founded in 1711 and had its first seat in Gomirje monastery and from 1721 to 1941 the seat was in Plaški.
-The Orthodox Cathedral was built from 1756 to 1763.
+The Orthodox cathedral was built from 1756 to 1763.